-Ruth enlisted in the WAVES and worked in communications as a decoder, then worked in recreation supervising the WAVES pool.
-She kept a scrap book of her experiences, which she has donated to the Jewish Historical Society of Greater New Haven.
+Ruth enlisted in the United States Naval Reserve (Women’s Reserve), better known as WAVES (Women Accepted for Volunteer Emergency Service) and worked in communications as a decoder, then in recreation supervising the WAVES pool.
+She kept a scrapbook of her experiences, which she donated to the Jewish Historical Society of Greater New Haven.

 A New Haven native, Rita Melman was a teenager during World War II.
 Her family owned and managed a hotel in New Haven.
-After the U.S. entered the war, her father and brother went into the service, leaving her and her mother to run the hotel.
+After the U.S. entered the war, her father enlisted and her brother was drafted into the armed services, leaving her and her mother to run the hotel.
 During this interview, she recalls the challenges and difficulties she and her mother experienced during this time.

 Mitzi was in high school when the war broke out.
 She describes her memories of the war, the support from Hillhouse High School students who enlisted and purchased war bonds, and her training as a nurse toward the end of the war.

 A young bride during World War II, Laura Levine followed her husband to three Army postings around the country before he shipped out to Europe.
 She describes life as an Army wife, her experience working as a “Rosie the Riveter” in the Watertown Arsenal in Brookline, Massachusetts, and the uncertainty she felt following her husband’s deployment to Europe just when she learned she was pregnant with their first child.
 It was not until their son was eleven months old that her husband saw him for the first time.
 In her words, the war was “tough to live through.”
 Although there were good times, there were also “harsh realities.”
 Her story is one echoed by many women and service wives on the home front.

 Laura passed away in 2016 at the age of 96.
 You can read her obituary here.